HEP-FCC/FCCSW/Detector/doc/LArEcalInclined.md

 If you want to change the noise values
 - Prepare your own version of the Root file with histograms of noise values per cell in individual layers as a function of |eta| with the naming convension described above
+- The binning of the histogram is up to you.
+This script finds the correct bin based on the binning of the histogram automatically
 - Add the path to the file in *noiseFileName*
 - Use *elecNoiseHistoName* to set the names of the histograms used in your noise file